Flow

 Special Jury Prize, Image Forum, Japan; Permanent Collection, Museum of Modern Art (MoMA) and PBS Broadcast; Invited to Yamagata International Documentary Film Festival, Galarie nationale du Jeu de Paume, Paris, among others

 This experimental documentary uses the life stories of a Chinese woman artist to explore alternatives to dominant versions of history.
 Having grown up in China during the Cultural Revolution, she went to the U.S. to study, and upon the failure of the students’ movements in 1989, she settled in New York.
 Flow’s narratives are constructed from her extremely personal and often satirical points of view.
-Fragments of memory speak to the master narrative of history.
-Yau Ching writes, “An exiled native speaks a language not fully comprehensible to her ‘fellow-natives any more.
-A part of her is not able to go back any more.
-Given its politically subversive content, the very fact that this tape can only be made here, when the native is not at home, highlights the limitations of ‘home.’
-Her memory haunts her and blocks her from being assimilated by the dominant American society.
-She lives in this ‘between-world dilemma, deprived of the privileges of being fully identified as… human.
+Fragments of memory speak to the master narratives of history, not only those of China but also of America, where identity politics has become the main vehicle for cultural governance.
+This video enables a site of dialogue to interrogate the relationships between different nationalist discourses, and the (im)possibilities of maintaining a survivalist resistance between them.

 References